Is AI Language Training GDPR-Compliant? The 5-Point Checklist

 And because the question comes up regularly: your employees' learning progress serves the training itself – it is not a performance appraisal tool and is not prepared as one.

-What Does the EU AI Act Require from 2 August 2026?
+EU AI Act from 2 August 2026

 From 2 August 2026, the transparency obligations of the EU AI Act apply (Art.
 50, Regulation (EU) 2024/1689).
 Two points affect AI language training directly: first, people interacting with an AI system must be informed – an AI avatar must not pass itself off as a human teacher.
 Second, AI-generated content such as avatar video must be labelled as AI-generated in a machine-readable, recognisable way.